Sintra’s Castles and Palaces

 Best time to visit Sintra, Portugal

-Sintra has its own microclimate and it always a little cooler than Lisbon.
+Sintra has its own microclimate, and it’s always a little cooler than Lisbon.
 The best time to visit Sintra is from April to June and September to November.
+As it is one of the best places to visit in Portugal, it will be quite crowded.
+Because of this, it’s recommended to plan your visit as early as possible.